syncfusion-content/uwp-docs/uwp/DataGrid/Styles-and-Templates.md

 ## Writing Style by TargetType

-The appearance of SfDataGrid and its inner elements can be customized by writing style of TargetType to those control.
-If the key is not specified, then the style will be applied to all the SfDataGrid in its scope.
-You can apply style specific to SfDataGrid or column or cell using various properties exposed.
+The appearance of Data Grid and its inner elements can be customized by writing style of TargetType to those control.
+If the key is not specified, then the style will be applied to all the Data Grid in its scope.
+You can apply style specific to Data Grid or column or cell using various properties exposed.

 ## Styling Record cell

 The record cells can be customized by writing style of TargetType [GridCell](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridCell.html).
-You can set to particular SfDataGrid by setting [SfDataGrid.CellStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_CellStyle) property and the particular column can be styled by setting [GridColumn.CellStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumnBase.html#Syncfusion_UI_Xaml_Grid_GridColumnBase_CellStyle) property.
+You can set to particular Data Grid by setting [SfDataGrid.CellStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_CellStyle) property and the particular column can be styled by setting [GridColumn.CellStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumnBase.html#Syncfusion_UI_Xaml_Grid_GridColumnBase_CellStyle) property.
 Underlying record will be the DataContext for `GridCell`.

 {% tabs %}
 {% highlight xaml %}